detroitenglish/cloudflare-workers-webpack-plugin/README.md

 ## Disclaimer
 Besides a happy customer, I am not affiliated with Cloudflare in any way.

-Assume in good faith that I have no idea what I'm doing.

-**REVIEW THE SOURCE**, and use at your own risk 🙈
+Assume in good faith that I have no idea what I'm doing; **REVIEW THE SOURCE** and use at your own risk 🙈

 ## License
 [MIT](./LICENSE)